sabre-io/sabre.io/source/event/promise.md

 The innovation: chaining
 ------------------------

-The innovation does not lie in the fact that there's a simple object with a result and error handler, it's the fact that it's possible to create rather complex chaining rules.
+The innovation lies in the fact that it's possible to chain promises.

 Our next example does two things: